Human-Machine Teaming for All

 You may have read when you entered our website that the emissions of the textile industry are higher than those of all international flights and maritime shipping combined; if nothing changes, the clothing industry’s effect on the climate is predicted to be catastrophic.
 This is largely due to the wastefulness of Fast Fashion – $460 billion of value is destroyed each year just in clothing that is discarded.
 Customers throw away clothing primarily for reasons of style and fit.
 When ordering online, many order multiple sizes and then return those that don’t fit – itself a result of the inconsistency in sizing across stores.

 Our company explicitly sets out to combat Fast Fashion, offering an effective and tech-forward alternative.
 Our products help combat emissions resulting from online return rates often as high as 50% in the clothing industry.
 By allowing clothing to change style and fit at will, we furthermore drastically increase product life – taking away the two most common reasons for discarding clothing.
-Fast Fashion products are generally disposed of in under twelve months, wasting, as mentioned above, $460 billion each year, while tech products have a much longer product life.
+While Fast Fashion products are generally disposed of in under twelve months, tech products have a much longer product life.
 By infusing our shirts with tech, we build the future in more than one way.
 We also aim to manufacture responsibly, with the option for users to enter the product number of their shirt and see the exact journey of the product, the people, places and companies involved, all to measure each shirt’s net impact.

 We believe the push for sustainability can and should be market-led: we show that companies can have a clear incentive to disrupt and innovate wasteful industries - wastefulness which in the long term also translates into decreased profitability for businesses - as part of their core mission to deliver value and create prosperity within a free and fair market.